Variational message passing¶

 Standard update equation¶

-The general update equation for the factorized approximation of node is the following:
+The general update equation for the factorized approximation of node

 (1)¶